AHartNtkn/AHartNtkn.github.io/_posts/2021-01-XX-Coinductive-Calculus.md

                         ...
 ```

 This is a bit different from an ordinary continued fraction.
-We add 1 at each step so that `0`s contribute.
+We add 1 at each step so that `0`s contribute something and aren't redundant.
 We also have to deal with the fact that some numbers can be represented as multiple different fractions.
 For example, `2` can be represented both as

 ```
 [2] = 2